tgecho/podreplay/known-problematic-urls.md

 https://www.dancarlin.com/hardcore-history-series/ has a meta tag with (apparently) a single blog entry.
 Not sure if we need a special rule or just more aggressive/intelligent autodiscovery code.

+https://www.wnycstudios.org/podcasts/radiolab/podcasts has a meta tag to an empty feed.
+All of the actual feed links are locked behind a javascript popup

 Throws an error in the firefox preview (though the feed appears to work due to lenient clients) I guess I need to add the itunes namespace? https://podreplay.com/replay?start=2022-01-30T04:32:29Z&rule=1d&first=2021-01-01T05:00:00Z&uri=https%3A%2F%2Fstrangelandpodcast.com%2Ffeed%2F